vtog/labGuides/source/ocp/node-mirror-registry.rst

       sudo chmod 644 /etc/resolv.conf
       cd ~/mirror

 #.
-Identify Mirror Registry hostname and storage directory variables.
-For
+Identify and create the **Hostname** and **Directory** session variables.
-   example my lab uses the following:
+   For example my lab uses the following:

-   .. tip:: For "quayHostname" be sure to use a name that can be resolved via
+   .. important:: For "quayHostname" be sure to use a name that can be resolved
-      DNS.
+      via DNS or the local hosts file.
+The installer will use that name to validate the service.

    .. code-block:: bash